 Guest Blogging: Also catch attention on other sites by guest posting on sites you know your ideal audience visits.
 Use what you know about your audience to find strategic guest blogging opportunities that will put your brand in front of your target customers.

 Targeting in marketing serves brands and consumers.
 It improves marketing strategies and audience experiences, builds brand awareness and loyalty, and even leads to better products and services.
 Plus, target marketing makes it easier for brands to reach audiences in an authentic, more meaningful and personal way.
 Click & Tweet!

 So if you’re struggling to stand out in a sea of similar products and services, try using this tactic to grow your business and connect with more customers.

-And get help with launching your target marketing strategies by signing up for a free 7-day trial of Alexa’s Advanced Plan.
+And get help with launching your target marketing strategies by signing up for a free trial of Alexa’s Advanced Plan.
 The plan includes the market and audience research tools mentioned in this post along with more than a dozen tools to improve your upcoming marketing, SEO, and content plans.